allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 Squadron Availability will establish a squadron’s availability periods.
 Availability periods are broken down into manageable periods in which your unit operates.
 For example, 4 periods of 6 hours each \(00:00-06:00, 06:00-12:00, etc\) or 2 periods of 12 hours each \(06:00-18:00, 18:00-06:00\).
 To setup the Squadron Availability go to Setup >Squadrons.

 !!!
+Note
-Note Only PEX Administrators can add Availability Periods you your squadron.
+    Only PEX Administrators can add Availability Periods you your squadron.

+!!!
+Note "For PEX Administrators:"
-For PEX Administrators: Select the unit.
+    Select the unit.
 This wil activate the Availability Periods pane located at the bottom of your display.
 Right click in the pane and select Add to open the Add Availability Periods pop up.
 Select the number of “Availability Periods” to set from the Number drop.
 Up to six periods can be selected.
 Set the Start and End times for each period.
 Click OK to save.

 !!!
+Note
-Note A !!! warning notice wil appear.
+    A warning notice wil appear.
 Once you add the availability periods it cannot be edited or deleted.

 Periods can only be changed by adding a new availability period record.
 If you are sure the information is correct.
 Select OK in the warning notice to active the periods.
 Once activated, the availability periods created will appear within the grid.
 The first number represents the number of “total” periods for your squadron.